Vaguery/pushSwift/PushInterpreter/Progress.markdown

   2. Initialize the result to zero.
   3. For each unique item increment the result by the difference between the number of occurrences of the item in the two pieces of code.
   4. Push the result.
-- `CODE.DO`: Recursively invokes the interpreter on the program on top of the CODE stack.
-After evaluation the CODE stack is popped; normally this pops the program that was just executed, but if the expression itself manipulates the stack then this final pop may end up popping something else.
-- `CODE.DO*`: Like CODE.DO but pops the stack before, rather than after, the recursive execution.
-- `CODE.DO*COUNT`: An iteration instruction that performs a loop (the body of which is taken from the CODE stack) the number of times indicated by the INTEGER argument, pushing an index (which runs from zero to one less than the number of iterations) onto the INTEGER stack prior to each execution of the loop body.
-This should be implemented as a macro that expands into a call to CODE.DO*RANGE.
-CODE.DO*COUNT takes a single INTEGER argument (the number of times that the loop will be executed) and a single CODE argument (the body of the loop).
-If the provided INTEGER argument is negative or zero then this becomes a NOOP.
-Otherwise it expands into:
-  ( 0 <1 - IntegerArg> CODE.QUOTE <CodeArg> CODE.DO*RANGE )
-- `CODE.DO*TIMES`: Like CODE.DO*COUNT but does not push the loop counter.
-This should be implemented as a macro that expands into CODE.DO*RANGE, similarly to the implementation of CODE.DO*COUNT, except that a call to INTEGER.POP should be tacked on to the front of the loop body code in the call to CODE.DO*RANGE.
-This call to INTEGER.POP will remove the loop counter, which will have been pushed by CODE.DO*RANGE, prior to the execution of the loop body.
 - `CODE.EXTRACT`: Pushes the sub-expression of the top item of the CODE stack that is indexed by the top item of the INTEGER stack.
 The indexing here counts "points," where each parenthesized expression and each literal/instruction is considered a point, and it proceeds in depth first order.
 The entire piece of code is at index 0; if it is a list then the first item in the list is at index 1, etc. The integer used as the index is taken modulo the number of points in the overall expression (and its absolute value is taken in case it is negative) to ensure that it is within the meaningful range.
 - `CODE.INSERT`: Pushes the result of inserting the second item of the CODE stack into the first item, at the position indexed by the top item of the INTEGER stack (and replacing whatever was there formerly).
 The indexing is computed as in CODE.EXTRACT.
 - `CODE.MEMBER`: Pushes TRUE onto the BOOLEAN stack if the second item of the CODE stack is a member of the first item (which is coerced to a list if necessary).
 Pushes FALSE onto the BOOLEAN stack otherwise.